 Besides the topic concerned, the discussants also touched upon the growing trend of the willingness to repatriate among the diaspora mid, post-war and COVID-19 pandemic.
 They had a chance to participate in a role-playing game on how to convince a young diaspora Armenian with education and experience to repatriate.

-· Locals & Diaspora: Breaking the Stereotypes /Tuesday, July 13, 10 pm ARM time/
+· Breaking the stereotypes between locals and diaspora /Tuesday, July 23, 10 pm ARM time/

-· Hospitality in Armenia: How Much Is Too Much? /Tuesday, August 10, 10 pm ARM time/
+· Hospitality in Armenia: how much is too much? /Thursday, August 19, 10 pm ARM time/

 How to join?